- InstituteMacEwan University

 Not feeling super stoked about school, I jumped at the opportunity to attend a training program the following summer at Harbour Dance Centre in Vancouver.
 I was off to fulfill my dream of becoming a professional dancer, until my body said no a couple weeks in.
 I had to make a hard choice between dancing for a few years and potentially losing the ability to walk, or moving back home to get surgery and heal.
 I chose to heal.

 The experience changed my life.
-It allowed me to view education through a different cultural lens, I got to spend a few days in the Amazon, I was cleansed by a Shaman, and I figured out my long term goal is to become a Naturopathic Doctor… I think.
+It allowed me to view education through a different cultural lens, I got to spend a few days in the Amazon, I was cleansed by a Shaman, and I figured out my long term goal is to become a Naturopathic Doctor… or so I thought.
+As I am entering the last semester of my degree I still don’t know exactly what I want to do.
+However, this uncertainty doesn’t bother me like it used to – in fact, it's actually kind of exciting.

 If there’s one thing I’ve learned, it’s that my end goal will probably change 128746 times before I’m done my education.
 And that’s okay.
 We all make choices and we all change our minds.
 Cheers to the unknown!